Guy of Lusignan: Capture

 The exhausted captives were brought to Saladin's tent, where Guy was given a goblet of iced rose water as a sign of Saladin's generosity, for offering a prisoner food or beverage meant that he would not be killed.
 Imad ad-Din al-Isfahani recorded that Raynald drank from the cup after Guy offered him the goblet, and Saladin pointed out that it was Guy who had offered the goblet to Raynald, not him.
 According to Ernoul, however, Raynald refused to drink from the cup that Guy handed to him.

 After calling Raynald to his tent, Saladin accused him of various crimes, including brigandage and blasphemy.
 According to Imad ad-Din and Ibn al-Athir, Saladin offered Raynald the choice between conversion to Islam or death, and Raynald flatly refused to convert; Saladin consequently struck and beheaded him on the spot.
 Baha ad-Din wrote that Raynald's fate astonished and terrified Guy, but Saladin comforted him, stating "A king does not kill a king, but that man's perfidy and insolence went too far".

 In the months after Hattin, all of the kingdom fell to Saladin except Tyre.
 Additionally, Raymond III of Tripoli died in September of that year.
-Sibylla went to Ascalon and surrendered the city to Saladin in exchange for Guy's release, but the sultan kept him imprisoned.
+Sibylla went to Ascalon and surrendered the city to Saladin in exchange for Guy's release, but the Sultan kept him imprisoned.
 However, none of these requests for aid were written in Sibylla's name.
-Guy was only set free in 1188, and he and Sibylla happily reunited on the island of Arwad near Tortosa.
+Guy was only set free in 1188, and he and Sibylla reunited on the island of Arwad near Tortosa.
 The couple then went to Antioch and later to Tripoli, gathering troops as they travelled.